 On November 14th, 2014, Facebook changed its algorithm again!
-Facebook announced that non-advertisers will have even lesser post reach and paid advertisers would face the challenge of creating more unique content.
+Facebook announced that non-advertisers will have even lesser post reach and paid advertisers would face the challenge of creating unique content.
 Advertisers who over promote their content will have lesser visibility and even penalty.

 By now, you should be wondering what has this got to do with the rifle and shotgun approach right?
 Give me 5 minutes and you’ll get the point.

-It wasn’t long until I received a call from a close friend of mine, let’s call him Mr A. Just like millions of others, he and his company focused entirely on Facebook marketing (aka the rifle approach ~ more on this in a few minutes).
-Having over 90% of his marketing budget was allocated solely for Facebook marketing, you can imagine the level of seriousness he had in Facebook.
+It wasn’t long until I received a call from a close friend of mine, let’s call him Mr. A. Just like millions of others, he and his company focused entirely on Facebook marketing (aka the rifle approach ~ more on this in a few minutes).
+Having over 90% of his marketing budget was allocated solely for Facebook marketing, you can imagine the level of seriousness he had on Facebook.

 Long story short, he knew what he (and his marketing team) needs to do but he is having that moment, deciding whether if Facebook is still worth it.